In your closest relationships do you tend to “dial up” or “dial down” your emotions?

 Going forward – the good news

 Research indicates attachment style can indeed be changed – we can become more securely attached in adulthood even if we weren’t in childhood.
-This can be done through therapy, through being in a relationship with a person who is more securely attached than you, and perhaps other ways I don’t yet know about.
-I’m all ears.
+This can be done through working with an attachment-oriented therapist, through understanding and recognising your own patterns and trying new ones, and through being in a relationship with a person who is more securely attached than you.
 Healing attachment wounds and becoming more securely attached is often a long-term endeavour requiring significant consciousness and effort, but it’s possible.

 Here are some of my favourite resources